MSQuadribot/ROS2_NvidiaNX_Camera/Readme.md

 posting is used to send images (.jpg) to a remote server.
 The sending rate is around one frame per second.

+async is also used for the very same purpose.
+It is however supposed to use an asynchronous method, even though it does not seem to work properly

 display is used to launch a simple Python code
 It will allow the user to see cameras' stream localy with 60f ps.